How leaves communicate with roots: The Journey of Jasmonates

 When leaves are exposed to environmental challenges, they communicate their status to other organs such as roots, to effectively coordinate whole-plant responses.
 Scientists at the Leibniz Institute of Plant Biochemistry have now provided new insights on how different plant organs communicate with one another.
-Dr. Debora Gasperini and her team have found that precursors of the stress hormone Jasmonate-Isoleucine (JA-Ile) move from damages shoots into undamaged roots to integrate growth and stress responses across the entire plant.
+Dr. Debora Gasperini and her team have found that precursors of the stress hormone Jasmonate-Isoleucine (JA-Ile) move from damaged shoots into undamaged roots to integrate growth and stress responses across the entire plant.

 When leaves are wounded, for example by chewing insects or mechanical damage, JA-Ile levels increase near the wounding site and also in distal unwounded tissues such as roots.
 JA-Ile is essential to induce defense responses and protect plants against the damage, however it was unclear how is the shoot-to-root long-distance communication executed at the molecular level.
 By using the plant model species Arabidopsis thaliana, Schulze et al. have shown that the activation of root defense responses depends on the relocation of specific signalling molecules from damaged leaves through the phloem (the vascular tissue that transports sugars and other metabolites).